Malancha, Basirhat: Demographics

 According to the 2011 Census of India, Malancha had a total population of 2,610, of which 1,399 (51%) were males and 1,271 (49%) were females.
 Population in the age range 0–6 years was 401.
 The total number of literate persons in Malancha was 1,607 (72.75% of the population over 6 years).

 Transport

 The originating/ starting point of State Highway 2 is at its junction with State Highway 3 at Malancha.

 Tourist attraction

 Malancha has attractions for tourists passing by: “This small town has one of the biggest Fish Markets in West Bengal.
 At Malancha you would see the mighty Icchamati River meeting the Bidyadhari River.
 You can also stop over the bridge over Bidyadhari River and enjoy the sunset.
 This side of the riverbank is dotted with brick kilns and their towering chimneys line up the riverbank for miles – it’s an amazing sight.”
+At Malancha, you will find few beautiful resort and picnic spots.

 Fish market

 Malancha has one of the largest fish markets in south Bengal, where about 15,000 kg of fish is auctioned every day.
-There are at least 15 such wholesale fish markets in south Bengal, all supplying fish to Kolkata.
+There are at least 15 such wholesale fish markets in south Bengal, all supplying fish to cities like Kolkata, Basirhat, Asansol, Durgapur, Kharagpur and nearby areas.